muddledthoughts/muddledthoughts/README.md

-- 👋 Hi, I’m @muddledthoughts, a microbiologist of 5 years.
+- 👋 Hi, I’m @muddledthoughts, a biologist of 6 years
 - 👀 I’m interested in ... learning data sciences and bioinformatics
-- 🌱 I’m currently learning ... python, R, SQL
+- 🌱 I’m currently learning ...
+R
 - 💞️ I’m looking to collaborate on ...
+N/A
 - 📫 How to reach me ...

 <!---